 - Individual Assignment (30pt): Sunday April 22, 23:55

 Students who do not pass the class can do a resit in the next quarter.
 The resit consists of an individual assignment, much like the normal individual assignment, but it replaces the entire course grade.
-It will be released before the middle of Q4, and the deadline is 24th of June (just before the Q4 exam week).
+It will be released before the middle of Q4, and the deadline is 1th of July.

 Participation.
 As this class endeavors to teach professional skills, we ask that students act professionally and treat all course participants with respect.
 We also encourage you to offer your ideas and thoughts to the class and to question the material presented.

 Assignments.
 Assignments are due at the time and in the manner specified in the assignment description.
 Late work will lose 33% of its original point-value for each day late, and once solutions are posted or discussed, late submissions will not be accepted.

 Plagiarism.
 Plagiarism and cheating will not be tolerated.
 University policy will be adhered to in all such cases.
 There is a difference between collaboration and plagiarism.
 Plagiarism is the act of using another’s work without giving them credit for it.
 Collaboration is the exchange of ideas, the debate of issues and the examination of readings among each other that enables you to arrive at your own independent thoughts and designs.

 The syllabus page shows a table-oriented view of course schedule and basics of course grading.
 You can add any other comments, notes or thoughts you have about the course structure, course policies or anything else.

 To add some comments, click the 'Edit' link at the top.